BioDAS/biodas.github.io/wiki/DASWorkshop2010.md

 `Writing a DAS client in C`

 `Running DAS on amazon or google app engine.
 And seeing what changes have to be made to the dazzle code to enable this.
 I'd favour app engine.`

+`speeding up annotation retrieval for multiple segment IDs (e.g. retrieving all features for a big alignment)`

+`using jsDas with JalviewLite`